hazelcast/hazelcast-csharp-client/doc/dev/doc/extensions/linq.md

 ﻿# LINQ Provider
-> [!WARNING]
-> LINQ support is currently in BETA version.
-There may be breaking changes on further releases.

 Hazelcast .Net Client provides a LINQ provider over `IHMap`.
 Provider is currently in BETA version.
 You can use programmatic LINQ functions instead string SQL statements to query over your distributed map.